dashpay/platform/packages/js-drive/README.md

 ## Configuration

-DashDrive uses environment variables for configuration.
+Drive uses environment variables for configuration.
 Variables are read from `.env` file and can be overwritten by variables defined in env or directly passed to the process.

 See all available settings in [.env.example](.env.example).

-## DashDrive API
+## Drive API

-DashDrive provides [JSON-RPC 2.0](https://www.jsonrpc.org/specification) API for interaction with data.
+Drive provides [JSON-RPC 2.0](https://www.jsonrpc.org/specification) API for interaction with data.

 ### RPC methods

 #### addSTPacket

-Add State Transition Packet to DashDrive storage
+Add State Transition Packet to Drive storage

 ##### Params